tnakagome/exray/README.md

 The binary is 64-bit by default.
 In case you need a 32-bit version of libexray, you can configure the bitness of the build to 32.
 Edit the 'BUILD_MODE' at the beginning of the Makefile at the top level.

-Support for std::rethrow_exception (C++11) in enabled by default.
+Support for std::rethrow_exception (C++11) is enabled by default.
 In order to disable C++11 support and to compile libexray in C++98 mode, comment out the 'CPP_MODE' in the Makefile at the top level.

 # Usage
 You can attach the library to an application when you run it, like this